HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

 It’s so obvious in hindsight that he wonders what takes himself and General Natasha so long to think of this move.
-People thinks he is getting old, slow, and forgetful, and increasingly desires a replacement.
-A young, attractive, unthreatening, and easily manipulatable replacement.
+People thinks he is getting old, slow, and forgetful, and increasingly desires a replacement—a young, attractive, unthreatening, and easily manipulatable replacement.
-Put her out there in the public so no one can ignore her, then wait for him to die- better yet, remove him now and speed things along.
+Put her out there in the public so no one can ignore her, then wait for him to die—better yet, remove him now and speed things along.
-Boom, Natasha gets puppet Queen, pushes through that fat environment-destroying scenery-ruining foreign mining deal, and finally becomes the real ruler of the island, as she removes the only opposition left in the government- him.
+Boom, Natasha gets her puppet Queen, pushes through that fat environment-destroying scenery-ruining foreign mining deal, and finally becomes the real ruler of the island, as she removes the only opposition left in the government—him.

 He almost wants to applaud her for thinking of this.
 Almost.